101 Things to do in Northern Arizona

 Oak Creek Canyon Scenic drive is without a doubt one of the most picturesque drives in the country.
 It’s hard to compete with the diverse scenery found along this magnificent 14 mile stretch of land.
 The dramatic change of scenery includes towering red rock formations, green ponderosa pine forests, leafy deciduous trees that change brilliant shades of gold and red in autumn, and magnificent mountain and canyon views.
 During the fall season, the leaves turn brilliant shades of gold and wintertime after a storm, the red rock looks incredible dusted with snow.

-The drive begins just a few miles outside of Flagstaff and continues on until eventually reaching the magnificent red rock scenery of Sedona.
-Views aside, there’s lots of attractions along the way including a beautiful creek side hike, a wonderful breakfast restaurant, several scenic overlooks, picnic and camping areas, the best natural spring water anywhere, and several authentic Native American craft markets.
+The drive begins just a few miles outside of Flagstaff and continues on until eventually reaching the magnificent red rock wonderland of Sedona.
+Views aside, there’s lots of attractions along the way including a beautiful creekside hike, a wonderful breakfast restaurant, several scenic overlooks, picnic and camping areas, the best natural spring water anywhere, and several authentic Native American craft markets.
 You will definitely want to set out at least a half day for this one!

 4. Test out an authentic Navajo Taco

 The Northern Arizona region is rich in Native American history.
-Navajo Nation, the largest Native American reservation in the country, is spread out over 5 states including a large portion of Northern Arizona.
-Authentic frybread can be found throughout restaurants in the region.
+Navajo Nation, the largest Native American reservation in the country, encompasse 5 states including a large portion of Northern Arizona.
+Authentic frybread is often served at local restaurants in the region.
 Many restaurants offer the Navajo taco, which basically is a traditional Southwestern style taco which uses frybread instead of a tortilla.
-My favorites include the Navajo Taco at Charly’s at the historic Weatherford Hotel in downtown Flagstaff, as well as the Najavo taco at Salsa Brava, a classic Rt 66 Mexican restaurant which was featured on Food Network’s popular Diners, Drive-Ins, and Dives.
+My favorites include the Navajo Taco at Charly’s at the historic Weatherford Hotel in downtown Flagstaff, as well as the Najavo taco at Salsa Brava, a classic Rt 66 Mexican restaurant which featured on Food Network’s popular Diners, Drive-Ins, and Dives.